calistasalsabila/Project/README.md

 ---

 > 🚧 This repo is continuously updated as I learn and build more.
 Check back regularly for new additions!

+---

+### 🧠 Transparency Statement
+While many of these projects were initially built through structured online courses, they have been:

+- Refactored with custom file structures and modular code
+- Enhanced with new features or UI/UX improvements
+- Documented and organized to mirror real-world development practices

+I believe that learning by building — then adapting — is key to growth.
+These projects serve as both a personal archive and a showcase of my evolving skills. 🚀